AnnaKotl/theBestCarRentalEver/README.en.md

 Rendering 12 advertisements on the first page, and additional ones on "Load more" click.

+- Favorite Ads:

-- Favorite Ads:Viewing advertisements that the user has added to favorites.
+Viewing advertisements that the user has added to favorites.

 The ability to remove ads from the favorites list.